 Also, like cinnamon, you can add organic powdered clove, or organic whole cloves to your meals to help balance intestinal yeast and bacteria – which will, in turn, support healthier nail, skin and hair growth.

-How to Apply Essential Oils
+How to Apply Essential Oils to Toenails

 Single Oil Topical Application